Ablative CO2 Laser: Treatment, Recovery & Results

 - Longer recovery of 10–14 days or more

-- More dramatic single-session results
+- More dramatic results in one single-session

 - Usually one session produces significant improvement

-For a detailed side-by-side comparison of fractional and ablative CO2 laser including recovery time, cost and suitability, see our Fractional vs Ablative CO2 Laser comparison table.
+For a detailed side-by-side comparison of fractional and ablative CO2 laser including recovery time, cost and suitability, see our Fractional vs Fully Ablative CO2 Laser comparison table.

 What Can Ablative CO2 Laser Treat?